Schedule Change Request Process

 Foreign Language

 Prerequisites: For 7th grade, A in all ELA subject areas and French teacher approval.
+For 8th grade, A in English 7 and Logic Teacher’s approval.

 This is an introductory course to the French language and culture at the novice level.
 The focus of this course is to provide students with information, resources, and strategies that will develop their speaking, reading, writing, and listening skills in French.
 Students will experience different products, practices, and perspectives related to the Francophone world and create comparisons to their own culture.
 Communication in French is emphasized and from the beginning, students are encouraged to use French in the classroom.
-Instruction is facilitated through interactive and cooperative student-centered techniques that address all learning types.
+Instruction is facilitated through interactive and cooperative student centered techniques that address all learning types.
 Concepts studied include but are not limited to introductions, school and leisure activities, family and social relationships, and food.

 Prerequisite: C or better in French I.